Table of Contents

 Link your imagery with your caption

 Add value to your post.
 Do not just write an Instagram caption, but share information that complements your visual.
 For example, you could mention how to use your product or where it is available.
 Also, some kind of engagement will make the reader come back to your page.

 Not everyone who sees your post is following you.
 Your caption space is where you engage your audience.
 Here is your opportunity to get them to respond to you.
 You can build a rapport with your reader by responding to their comment feed, and your followers will be happy that you took the time to respond to them.
 This will widen the reach of your brand.
-You can also get an insight into the likes and dislikes of your customers which will consequently shape your Instagram strategy and marketing tactics.
+You can also get insight into your customers’ likes and dislikes, which will consequently shape your Instagram strategy and marketing tactics.

 Some examples of call-to-action words are: